 Caldera House, Jackson Hole, WY

-Embrace the magic and romance of a winter wonderland locale with a stay at Caldera House.
-Mandy Moore just did on her honeymoon.
+Embrace the magic and romance of a winter wonderland locale with a stay at Caldera House like Mandy Moore did on her honeymoon.
 The brand new, eight-suite luxury resort is Jackson Hole’s newest hotel and members-only ski club in the heart of Teton Village.
-With sweeping mountain views and easy access to skiing and winter sports (or just apres-ski culture), its ideal for spending time indoors and out.
-The resorts interiors are a mix of contemporary design mixed with European chalet: Think floor-to-ceiling windows, snowmelt patios, wood-burning fireplaces and large, romantic soaking tubs.
+With sweeping mountain views and easy access to skiing and winter sports (or just apres-ski culture), it's ideal for spending time indoors and out.
+The resort's interiors are a mix of contemporary design mixed with European chalet: Think floor-to-ceiling windows, snowmelt patios, wood-burning fireplaces, and large, romantic soaking tubs.

 Kudadoo Maldives Private Island, Maldives

-Because the words private island should really be synonymous with luxury, on our please let me get there next year list is Kudadoo.
-The recently opened resort, on Lhaviyani Atoll, is forty minutes by seaplane from the main airport in the Maldives.
+Because the words private island should really be synonymous with luxury, on our "please let me get there" list is Kudadoo.
+The resort, on Lhaviyani Atoll, is 40 minutes by seaplane from the main airport in the Maldives.
 It’s exclusive (and an all-inclusive) with just 15 residences.
 Each is expansive and overwater, with large private sundecks and pools to scratch your relaxation itch.
 Expect butler service, fine dining prepared by personal chefs, and luxury spa treatments—including a Himalayan Salt Room, a first for the Maldives.

 Rosewood Miramar Beach, Montecito, CA

 Looking for a honeymoon beach escape that won’t involve a full day of flying?
-In February, Rosewood Miramar Beach will become Southern California’s newest five-star beachfront resort when it opens in Montecito, fifteen minutes from downtown Santa Barbara.
-Many of the hotel’s suites and bungalows will have direct access to the beach, a first in the area and it’ll also have six—count ‘em—distinct dining options.
-A Rosewood’s Sense Spa, and a rooftop lounge.
+Enter Rosewood Miramar Beach, Southern California’s newest five-star beachfront resort in Montecito, just 15 minutes from downtown Santa Barbara.
+Many of the hotel’s suites and bungalows have direct access to the beach, a first in the area.
+It also has six (count ‘em!) distinct dining options, the Rosewood’s Sense Spa, and a rooftop lounge.